Test of a small prototype of the COMET cylindrical drift chamber: Conclusions and Outlook

 We have constructed a prototype chamber for the CDC used in the COMET Phase-I experiment.
-The cell and wire structure of the protoytpe is identical with the CDC.
+The cell and wire structure of the prototype is identical with the CDC.
 A test experiment was carried out using a 1-GeV electron beam at SPring-8.
 Experimental data were obtained with a gas mixture of \gasisobutane for a couple of high voltages and discrimination thresholds of electronics without a magnetic field.
 We confirmed a similar drift velocity with other literatures.
-The spatial resolution of 150\,$\mu$m with the hit efficiency of $99\,\%$ was obtained at applied voltages higher than 1800~V. The behavior of spatial resolution with respect to the distance from the anode wire was able to understood adequately.
+The spatial resolution of 150\,$\mu$m with the hit efficiency of $99\,\%$ was obtained at applied voltages higher than 1800~V. The behavior of spatial resolution with respect to the distance from the anode wire was understood adequately.
 The gas gain behavior with respect to the high voltages was also observed as expected.
-The \dedx resolution was estimated to be 4.7\% assuming a typical \mue conversion signal in COMET Phase-I. We have demonstrated that the CDC design with the \gasisobutane gas mixture provides sufficient performance in the COMET Phase-I experiment.
+The \dedx resolution was estimated to be 4.7\% assuming a typical \mue conversion signal in COMET Phase-I.

+We have demonstrated that the CDC design with the \gasisobutane gas mixture provides sufficient performance in the COMET Phase-I experiment.
+It should be noted that the CDC will be operated in a 1-T magnetic field and the track injection angles are not always orthogonal to the cell, which makes different drift space-time relation from this test.
+However, these effects are expected to be controlled by carefully adjusting the space-time relation.
+Detailed simulation study for the real operating condition of the CDC can be found in \cite{Adamov:2018vin}.

+Based on the test results, the construction of the CDC has been successfully completed, and the performance tests using cosmic rays are in progress.
+Preliminary reports are available in \cite{Moritsu:2018jdo,Moritsu:2019uoy}, and publication of the full report is in preparation.